hashicorp/nomad/website/source/docs/jobspec/environment.html.md

 made available in various ways.
 For example, on `docker` the directories are bound to the container, while on `exec` on Linux the directories are mounted into the chroot.
-Regardless of how the directories are made available, the path to the directories can be read through the following environment variables:
+Regardless of how the directories are made available, the path to the directories can be read through the `NOMAD_ALLOC_DIR` and `NOMAD_TASK_DIR` environment variables.
-`NOMAD_ALLOC_DIR` and `NOMAD_TASK_DIR`.

 ## Meta

 The job specification also allows you to specify a `meta` block to supply arbitrary configuration to a task.
 This allows you to easily provide job-specific configuration even if you use the same executable unit in multiple jobs.
-These key-value pairs are passed through to the job as `NOMAD_META_<key>=<value>`, where `key` is UPPERCASED from the job specification.
+These key-value pairs are passed through to the job as `NOMAD_META_<key>=<value>` environment variables, where `key` is UPPERCASED from the job specification.

-Currently there is no enforcement that the meta values be lowercase, but using multiple keys with the same uppercased representation will lead to undefined behavior.
+Currently there is no enforcement that the meta keys be lowercase, but using multiple keys with the same uppercased representation will lead to undefined behavior.